anabelena/react-gym-app/README.md

 ## Description 📝

-A simple and responsive single-page gym UI built with React 19, Tailwind CSS v3, and Vite.
+A responsive single-page gym UI built with React 19, Tailwind CSS v3, and Vite.
 This project is a frontend-only prototype focused on layout, design, and modern component structure.
-Ideal for showcasing frontend skills without backend complexity.

 ## 🚀 Technologies Used